getsidekicker/flagr-feature-typescript/README.md

 const isOn = cachedMatch('flag1');
 ```

 NB: All flags are prefetched via the evaluator.
-This requires you to either supply the superset flags required via either `keys` or `tags`
+This requires you to supply the superset flags required via either `keys` or `tags`

 ## Context